The purpose of Wheaton’s fire safety program is to create a safe campus, free of fire and the risk of fire.

 • Any resident who fails to evacuate a residence hall immediately after a fire alarm or refuses to cooperate with hall staff members and/or Campus Safety/Fire personnel, is subject to disciplinary action and may be suspended or removed from the residence hall.

-• The storage of furniture, motor bikes, bicycles and automotive equipment in corridors of College buildings and residence halls is prohibited.
+• The storage of athletic equipment, bags, furniture, motor bikes, bicycles, automotive equipment, and other personal items in corridors and stairwells of College buildings and residence halls is prohibited.

-Additional information about Wheaton’s Fire Safety program can be found on insideWheaton.
+Additional information about Wheaton College Fire Safety can be found on insideWheaton.